OlaProeis/ActionPad/docs/DEVELOPMENT.md

 ## Architecture Overview

-Shortcut Widget uses a hybrid architecture combining QML for UI and C++ for system operations.
+ActionPad uses a hybrid architecture combining QML for UI and C++ for system operations.

 ### Architecture Diagram